How to Make Polymer Clay Beads and Charms

 How to Finish Your Charms

-Once all the beads and charms have been baked, lightly coat them with a UV resin to add an extra level of protection and shine.
+• Once all the beads and charms have been baked, lightly coat them with a UV resin to add extra protection and shine.
 Be careful not to accidentally resin the inside of the eye hook, as this will make it unusable.

 multiple colorful beaded bag charms with custom beads on white marble counter